Hope Place

 Hope Place - Seattle, WA

-Hope Place is an addiction and mental health treatment center located at 3802 South Othello Street in the 98118 zip code in Seattle, WA.
+Hope Place is a dual diagnosis rehab center located at 3802 South Othello Street in the 98118 zip code in Seattle, WA.
 It is operated by a private non-profit organization.
-Some of the treatment approaches used by Hope Place include counseling for trauma victims, substance use counseling approach and rational emotive behavioral therapy.
-Hope Place provides residential addiction treatment and long term rehab.
-It also provides halfway and sober housing and residential treatment for substance use.
-Other addiction treatment offered includes treatment for gambling disorder, treatment for non-substance use addiction disorder and treatment for internet use disorder.
+Some of the treatment approaches used by Hope Place include brief intervention services, cognitive behavioral therapy and substance use counseling approach.
+Hope Place provides long term rehab and residential long term treatment.
+It also provides sober living and residential substance abuse treatment.
+Other addiction treatment offered includes treatment for non-substance use addiction disorder, treatment for internet use disorder and treatment for gambling disorder.

 Address: 3802 South Othello Street, Seattle, WA 98118